amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 <BR>
 ![plot of chunk boxplotnooutlier](../img/posts/google-trends-walkthrough/boxplotnooutlier.png)
 <BR><BR>
-Clearly, the term ``beer`` is trending upwards while ``wine`` has been strong but trending flatly over the years. ``GGplot`` is a great plotting mechanism to smooth out the noise and amplify the trend for better understanding:
+Clearly, the term ``beer`` is trending upwards while ``wine`` is more erratic and range bound. <a href='http://cran.r-project.org/web/packages/ggplot2/index.html' target='_blank'>GGplot</a> has great plotting functions to smooth out noise and amplify trends for better understanding:

 ```r